Veterans are keenly aware of, and deeply respect, the need for discipline in the Armed Forces.

 The poor performance of the Patriot Missile Defense System has provoked the Pentagon to purchase Israel's war-tested (and superior) Iron Dome System.

-For millions of Americans, the military has been a positive and rewarding career.
+For millions of Americans, the military has been a rewarding and positive career.

 Patriotic veterans are shocked that America no longer has compulsory military service.
-They scorn the dangerously-low percentage (a mere 7%) of veterans among our citizens in 2021.
+They scorn the dangerously-low percentage of veterans (a mere 7%) among our citizens in 2022.

 From 1940 to 1973, America's successful conscription program manned the Armed Forces.